-Departure from the Assiniboine goes over Wonder Pass and then reconnects with the Bryant Creek trailhead to exit at Mt Shark.
+Departure from the Assiniboine goes over Wonder Pass and reconnects with the Bryant Creek trailhead to exit at Mt Shark.
 Hikers can catch a shuttle to Sunshine Village from Banff and book a hiker shuttle service through White Mountain Adventures.
-This route covers around 53 km in distance.
+This route covers around 53 km in the distance.

-It could also serve as an alternative if you fail to secure a reservation in the core area but will require an easy day hike in and out.
-At all of the campsite, there are bear bins, water source, and a long drop toilet.
+It could also be an alternative if you fail to secure a reservation in the core area but it will require an easy day hike in and out.
+All campsites have bear bins, a water source, and a long drop toilet.

 Campsites / Booking Info